JLW-7/ChopperDash/README.md

 <br>
 <br>
 <h3>Description</h3>
-<h7>This is a dynamic helicopter game built with javascript where players navigate obstacles and collect coins to score points.
-By clicking on your mouse or touchpad, you can navigate the helicopter upwards, while releasing navigates the helicopter downwards.
-Points are shown on the top left corner, and will upgrade by 1 every millisecond, similar to the classic dino game built by Chrome. </h7>
+<h7>This is a dynamic helicopter game built with javascript where players navigate obstacles and collect coins to score points.</h7>
 <br>
 <br>
 <h3>Demo</h3>